hyperledger/indy-hipe/text/decorators/README.md

 in our message design: _if Alice receives two meeting proposals from Bob at the same time, there is nothing to bind a response back to the specific proposal it addresses._

-We could extend the schema of our messages so proposals contain an `id`, and responses reference that `id`.
+We could extend the schema of our response so it contains an `thread` that references the `@id` of the original proposal.
 This would work.
 However, it does not satsify the [DRY principle of software design](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), because when we tackle the protocol for negotiating a purchase between buyer and seller next week, we will need the same solution all over again.
 The result would be a proliferation